 An old saying states that behind every successful man is a woman who helped him.
-In Fogarassy’s experience, behind every successful woman is a slew of people who tried to stop her.
+In Fogarassy’s experience, behind every successful woman is a slew of people and circumstances that tried to stop her.

-The times they are a=changing, as Bob Dylan sang.
+The times they are a-changing, sang Bob Dylan, the Nobel Laureate rock legend.
 But for every member of a current power minority, which includes white men who are not invested in a standing entitlement as a birthright, the times are changing at a snail’s pace.

 Like everyone, Fogarassy was born into a given situation at a particular time.
 She was born into a post-war communist Hungary and transported across Europe to a happy America.
 Her mother supported the family and as the only daughter during childhood, Fogarassy took up the domestic slack.
 Housework has been abhorrent to her ever since.

 Combined with a fierce need to be independent, an intrinsic drive to express herself in words, a dogged insistence on honesty and a vulnerability due to the experience that high expectations would not be met, she has learned to be grateful for all the good that came her wa, which came in a bounty that enabled her to remain open to whatever life offered.
 That was particularly true when it came to love, the most status quo emotion among the vast majority of people not afflicted with hate, a destructive emotion also described by many as anger or rage.